skaut/skaut-google-drive-gallery/plugin/readme.txt

 = 2.X.Y =
 * Fixed lightbox arrow styling on some templates
-* Better error reporting for TinyMCE and Gutenberg plugins
+* Better error reporting for Root selection, TinyMCE and Gutenberg plugins
+* Better loading animation
+* Clickable breadcrumbs in Root selection, TinyMCE and Gutenberg plugins

 = 2.3.4 =
 * Updated basic settings to reflect changes to the Google developer console